 What is social commentary?
 You may have heard the term thrown around in video essays or seen it pop up in book, music, or film analysis without knowing precisely what it means.
-In this post, we will be defining social commentary, examining the different ways it can manifest in cinema, and taking a look at a few great examples of films that nail social commentary.
+In this post, we will define social commentary, examine the different ways it can manifest in cinema, and take a look at a few great examples of films that nail social commentary.

 What is Social Commentary

 Social commentary is a bit of an abstract concept to unravel.
 If you stumble across any other unfamiliar writing terminology, our ultimate glossary of screenwriting vocabulary can help demystify the jargon.

 Social commentary is an element of a narrative that levels a comment — usually a critique — on societal issues or general society as a whole.
 Any issue relating to or ingrained aspect of a society can be a target.
 The presentation of social commentary can range from obvious and on-the-nose to subtle and layered within subtext.
 This type of commentary can be found in literature, music, television, and cinema.
 Not all stories contain an element of social commentary.
 Targets of this commentary and criticism can range from extremely broad, such as the concept of racism, to more specific, precise targets such as Reagan’s handling of the AIDS epidemic.

 - Critical of a society or societal issues

 - Can appear any type of narrative or artwork

 Social commentary can be implemented in a multitude of ways across different narrative and artistic mediums.
 There is an interconnected relationship between it and other literary devices such as satire, symbolism, and theme.

 Social commentary is most closely linked to literature, but creative minds with messages to say can inject commentary into songs, television shows, paintings, graphic novels, movies, and more.